Nader Al-Dahabi: Early life and education

 Dahabi graduated from Al Hussein College in Amman in 1964.
 Then he joined the Royal Jordanian Air Force.
 Dahabi was sent on a scholarship to Greece where he received a degree in aeronautical engineering from the Hellenic Air Force Academy in 1969 and graduated top of his class.
 He also has a degree in aeronautical engineering from Cranfield Institute of Technology in the United Kingdom, and one in public administration from Auburn University in 1987.

 Dahabi was born in 1946 in Jordan's capital, Amman, to a family of Syrian Damascene descent.
 He graduated from Al Hussein College in 1964.
 He joined the Royal Jordanian Air Force (RJAF) in 1964.
 Dahabi has degrees from the Hellenic Air Force Academy, Cranfield Institute of Technology, and Auburn University.
 Dahabi became an Assistant Commander in the RJAF in 1991.
 In 1994 he became CEO of Royal Jordanian Airlines, a position he left in 2001.
 Dahabi served as chairman of the Arab Air Carriers' Organization from 1994 to 1995.
 He became the first Arab to serve as president of the International Air Transport Association in 1996.
 Dahabi also has been chairman of the Board of Royal Jordanian Falcons since 1994, and is a member of the board of the Royal Jordanian Academy.

 Government

 In 2001, Dahabi was appointed Minister of Transport by prime minister Ali Abu al-Ragheb.
 He left the post in 2003.
-In March 2004, Dahabi was appointed as the Chief Commissioner of the Aqaba Special Economic Zone Authority, a special economic zone established in 2001 on the Red Sea city of Aqaba.
+In March 2004, Dahabi was appointed the Chief Commissioner of the Aqaba Special Economic Zone Authority, a special economic zone established in 2001 on the Red Sea city of Aqaba.